ramteid/omni/CONTRIBUTING.md

-# Contributing to Clio
+# Contributing to Omni

-Thank you for your interest in contributing to Clio!
+Thank you for your interest in contributing to Omni!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents